MaximeBoulat/AAI501-TeamProject/Max/PaperDraft/Paper.md

 ### Practical Simulation Frameworks and Scaling

 Recent large-scale environments like Habitat, Gibson, and DeepMind Lab have become benchmarks for training and evaluating policies in partially observable 3D environments.
-These frameworks standardize sensor modeling, goal-directed navigation, and task completion metrics—areas you touch on with your emphasis on sensor range and entropy of sensor configurations.
+These frameworks standardize sensor modeling, goal-directed navigation, and task completion metrics.

 ## Model selection